-This program is designed for USC undergraduate students with 64-96 completed units (typically undergraduate juniors) who want to begin completing the requirements for the Master of Education in Learning Design and Technology (online) degree while also completing the requirements for a bachelor’s degree.
+This program is designed for USC undergraduate students with at least 64 completed units (typically undergraduate juniors) who want to begin completing the requirements for the Master of Education in Learning Design and Technology (online) degree while also completing the requirements for a bachelor’s degree.

 If your future plans include changing lives as a learning and instructional designer, get started now to equip yourself with the theories, principles and skills you need to make a meaningful difference.

 Through the Learning Design and Technology progressive degree, you can fast track the completion of both your undergraduate degree and Master of Learning Design and Technology.
 The Learning Design and Technology program will help you gain the skills to design, develop, implement and evaluate learning and instruction in a variety of settings, including PK-12, higher education, military, nonprofit and corporate learning environments.

 Familiarize yourself with the Learning Design and Technology program, including the curriculum and cost of attendance prior to applying to the progressive degree.
 If you apply to a progressive degree program without prior coursework in a USC Rossier minor, you will need to complete all required coursework for the Learning Design and Technology degree.
 However, as a progressive degree student, you will begin Learning Design and Technology program coursework prior to completing your undergraduate degree.

 USC Rossier Minor Pathway

 If you enroll in one of USC Rossier’s minor programs while an undergraduate student, you can waive courses in the Learning Design and Technology program with courses completed in the minor.
 You can waive up to 2 courses (3-5 graduate units).

 |Courses completed in the Minor in Education and Society||Waived courses in the LDT program|